LCR-ADS-Lab/TAALED/update_documentation.md

 ```

 ## Calculate lexical diversity indices
-For information about the full list of lexical diversity indices calculated by taaled, see the *next section?*.
+💡 For more information about the lexical diversity indices calculated by taaled, click **▶︎LEARN MORE**.

 **Create ldvals object**
 ```python